r-paneva/BeerTag/README.md

 <h4>STEP 4 - Allows the user to create and add new beer to the beer list</h4>

-<h4>STEP 5 - Allows the user to look for their own beers that he/she has rated or marked like "drank" or "whant to drank" </h4>
+<h4>STEP 5 - Allows the user to look for their own beers that he/she has rated or marked like "drank" or "whant to drink" </h4>

 <h2>Images</h2>